konturio/geocint-runner/DOCUMENTATION.md

 - ~/geocint-runner/runner-install.sh (necessary dependencies to run a runner part)
 - ~/geocint-openstreetmap/openstreetmap-install.sh (necessary dependencies to run a runner part)
 - ~/[geocint-private]/install.sh (Do not forget to install any of your custom dependancies, if any.
 Change [geocint-private] to the name of your private repository. )
-- ~/geocint-runner/scripts/set_modes.sh (create /public_html and /domlogs folders and set access modes)
+- ~/geocint-runner/scripts/set_modes.sh (create /public_html and /domlogs folders and set access modes.
+This script also installs nginx and exposes necessary files to the web)

 Please also note, that installers are run automatically, when the pipeline is started via start_geocint.sh